papivot/pace-docs/PKS Cluster Access.md

 ## AuthN for Kubernetes

- Some of the current and beta authentication mechanisms for Kubernetes are -
+ Some of the current and beta authentication mechanisms for Kubernetes (and thereby PKS) are -

  - [ ]  X509 Client Certs
  - [ ] Static Token File